 In Alabama, a death must be registered with the local office of vital statistics within five days.
 The body may not be buried or cremated until the death certificate is filed.
 (Alabama Code § 22-9A-14(a).)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.

 Getting copies of the death certificate.
 You might need to obtain copies of a death certificate for a number of reasons.
 You may simply want to keep a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
 You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (for example, the funeral home) to order them for you at the time of the death.
 If you are the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, go to the health department in the county where the death occurred, or visit the Alabama Department of Public Health online.
-From the ADPH website, you can download a mail-in order form or find a link to order certificates online.
+If you need to order copies of a death certificate after the time of death has passed, go to the health department in the county where the death occurred, or visit the Alabama Department of Public Health to order a death certificate online.